Travellers tips for Siem Reap

 Travellers tips for Siem Reap #1 – Allow time for immigration

 When arriving at immigration in Cambodia, we were greeted with a rather lengthy procedure.
-We visited at the time of the Ebola scare, so we had an additional health form to boot, but even without this, there was a three line whip for your paperwork.
+We visited at the time of the Ebola scare, so we had an additional health form to boot.
+Yet even without this, there was a three line whip for your paperwork.
 So be prepared for a lot of stamping and checking.
 In all, I’d say we were spent about an hour going through the various checks.

 Travellers tips for Siem Reap #2 – Take a passport photo with you